Wimbledon Park Dog Trainer

 Desensitisation and other techniques

-Anxieties can take many forms and can be caused by many factors, including lack of socialisation as a puppy, rehomed and rescued dogs, moving house, another dog or pet moving into the home, changes in family life circumstances and traumatic experiences e.g. with traffic or bicycles.
+Anxieties can take many forms and can be caused by many factors, including lack of socialisation as a puppy, rehomed and rescued dogs, moving house, another dog or pet moving into the home, changes in family life circumstances and traumatic experiences - traumatic to the dog (e.g. hit by traffic or bicycle) or traumatic to the owner / family.

 Behaviours may include barking at people / other dogs, separation anxiety / refusing to leave the owner or home, refusing to walk near busy road i.e. fear of traffic, freezing and wimpering.